Black-History Month in Staunton

 Juneteenth Celebration at the Frontier Culture Museum

 In recent years, Montgomery Hall Park has hosted an annual Juneteenth celebration as a way to celebrate the end of slavery.
-Last year the celebration moved to the Frontier Culture Museum.
+The celebration has now moved to the Frontier Culture Museum.
 The celebration has included food, live entertainment, children’s activities, information booths, voter registration, health screenings, and more.

 African American Heritage Festival